Last updated: 9th May 2024

-While taking a dig on XML, the very first thing comes into our minds in AJAX (Asynchronous JavaScript and XML) and this is what we will discuss in this article.
+While talking about XML, the very first thing comes into our minds in AJAX (Asynchronous JavaScript and XML) and this is what we will discuss in this article.

 The XML File